 What changes with computer use agents

-• Follows the SOP as written.
-A standard operating procedure in plain English is already a prompt.
-Computer use agents can execute it directly on any screen, without building a flowchart bot.
+- Follows the SOP as written: A standard operating procedure written in plain English is almost a prompt.
+Agents can execute it directly without a flowchart bot, a critical advantage for complex order-to-cash steps.

-RPA fits high volume, stable backend tasks.
-Computer use agents are the durable answer for changing UIs, exception-heavy workflows, and SOP-driven processes.
+RPA is built for stable, high-volume, backend tasks.
+Computer use agents are built for changing UIs, exception-heavy workflows, and SOP-driven processes.

 How to move without the risk